-We perform monthly bank reconciliations for all the schemes to which Dalriada is appointed.
+Where possible, we perform bank reconciliations for all the schemes to which Dalriada is appointed.
 The purpose of these reconciliations is to ensure that all transactions processed through the bank accounts (money in and out) can be accounted for.
 Any transactions which cannot be accounted for are investigated and corrected if required.